banner logo

 Discharged specimen

-The external surface discharge produces a negative Lichtenberg figure along the large surfaces of the specimen.
-However, negative surface discharges are considerably fainter than the brilliant positive internal discharges, so they are normally very difficult to see or photograph.
-We accidentally discovered that, if the charged specimen is coated with frost, the discharges along the acrylic surface blast away the frost layer immediately above the discharges, making the paths taken by the negative discharges clearly visible.
-As can be seen in the image below, the resulting negative Lichtenberg figures left in the frost show considerably less branching than positive internal figures... just as professor Lichtenberg originally observed over 200 years ago.
-The following "iced 'berg" was discharged by Todd Johnson and Dr. Tim Koeth during our 2010 production run:
+Chilled specimens develop a heavy layer of frost when exposed to humid air.
+When we discharge a specimen, we produce a "positive" Lichtenberg figure inside the acrylic.
+Photographic evidence confirms that the exiting sparks then "wrap around" the specimen.
+The surface sparks cover the exterior surfaces of the specimen, discharging the external layer of positive charges that have attached themselves to the specimen's surfaces.
+As the external surface discharges branch out, they produce a "negative" Lichtenberg figure along the large surfaces of the specimen.
+However, the negative surface discharges are considerably fainter than the brilliant internal discharges, so they're quite difficult to see or photograph.
+We accidentally discovered that, when a charged specimen is coated with frost, the negative discharges along the acrylic surface blast away the frost layer immediately above the discharges.
+This makes the main paths taken by the negative discharges clearly visible.
+The following "iced 'berg" was discharged by Todd Johnson and Dr. Timothy Koeth during our 2010 production run.

 Negative Lichtenberg Discharges captured in Frost

-Discharge current measurements... and a paradox
+Discharge speed and current measurements... and a paradox

 Experimental Setup